 Cascade is a municipal corporation comprised of five member cities and two water and sewer districts.
 Cascade was established in 1999 to ensure safe, clean, reliable water supply for its members.
-Today Cascade provides water to 380,000 people and more than 20,000 businesses in a cost-effective and environmentally responsible manner.
+Today Cascade provides water to 400,000 residents and an employment population of about 380,000 in a cost-effective and environmentally responsible manner.